Thoughtful engagement with the Christian tradition helps us to see God at work in our lives and in the world around us.

 Through discussion and guided reflection, the seminars furnish an opportunity to deepen understanding of the reading materials.

 More important is the development of skills in theological reflection.
 The goal is to learn to think theologically.
 By examining their own beliefs and their relationship to our culture and the tradition of our Christian faith, participants can learn what it means to be effective ministers in the world.
 In coming to terms with the notion that everything we do has potential for manifesting the love of Christ, we discover that our ministry is at hand wherever we turn.

 The seminar is supported by a life of prayer and regular worship.
 EfM groups are encouraged to develop a pattern of worship appropriate to their situations.
 Liturgical materials are furnished with the course materials.

 Tuition payment is required for EfM.
+Enrollment for Fall 2023 has closed.
 For more information about EfM registration call the church office at 842-4386.